About 529 Plans

 Yes, you can transfer funds from another 529 college savings plan to your Edvest account for the same beneficiary once within a 12-month period without incurring a taxable event.
 The 529 plan from which you are transferring funds may be subject to different features, costs and surrender charges.
 You should consult your tax advisor or the other 529 college savings plan.
 State and local taxes may apply.
 For more information see: How to Manage an Incoming Rollover from another 529 Account.

-Yes - funds may be redeposited to your 529 plan within 60 days without penalty should a student need to withdraw from a class.
+Yes - funds may be redeposited to your account within 60 days of the refund without penalty should a student need to withdraw from a class.
 The recontributed amount cannot exceed the amount of the refund.

 Yes, a beneficiary may have more than one Edvest College Savings Plan account.
 However, an account owner can have only one account for each beneficiary.